testcontainers/testcontainers-go/docs/features/docker_compose.md

 #### Compose Up options

 - `Recreate`: recreate the containers.
+If any other value than `api.RecreateNever`, `api.RecreateForce` or `api.RecreateDiverged` is provided, the default value `api.RecreateForce` will be used.
 - `RecreateDependencies`: recreate dependent containers.
+If any other value than `api.RecreateNever`, `api.RecreateForce` or `api.RecreateDiverged` is provided, the default value `api.RecreateForce` will be used.
 - `RemoveOrphans`: remove orphaned containers when the stack is upped.
 - `Wait`: will wait until the containers reached the running|healthy state.